malykhin-yuri/peano/README.md

 This code is used to obtain results described in the paper: https://arxiv.org/abs/2103.07344

-Computations from the paper may be reproduced using the search.py script (module):
+Computations from the paper may be reproduced using the [a relative link](search.py) script:

 Computation 1 (Spring 3d curve):
 * $ ./search.py --dim 3 --pcount 2 --div 2 --facet-gated --metric l2_squared --rel-tol-inv 1000000
 * time: ~4 min
+Note that output curves differ from the description in the paper.
+See also ``get_spring_curve'' method in [a relative link](tests/examples.py).

 Computation 2 (4d curve):
 * $ ./search.py --dim 4 --pcount 1 --div 2 --facet-gated --metric l2 --rel-tol-inv 100000